SAP-samples/cloud-extension-html5-sample/mission/create-application/buildDeploy/README.md

    ![Running App](./images/RunningApp.png)

 ### Result
-You have successfully now built and deployed your HTML5 application to the Cloud Platform which fetches you business partner data from the configured backend system.
+You have successfully now built and deployed your HTML5 application to SAP BTP which fetches you business partner data from the configured backend system.

 ### Related Links